nnhoangtrieu/CDK11/README.md

 * `-b/--base`: Path to a SMILES file `(.txt, .smi, .sdf)` or a single SMILES string.
 * `-a/--add`: Path to a SMILES file or a single SMILES string.
 * `-ms/--manual_select`: Boolean flag to enable manual atom selection in the base molecule for combining.
 If set to `True`, images of base molecules will be shown and the user will be prompted to choose the which atom to add to.
+* `-f/--filter`: Boolean flag to enable filtering at the end.
 * `-o/--output`: (optional): Output file `(.txt)` or folder.
 Default: `./output/<timestamp>.txt`

 #### Examples: